Provo Criminal Defense Lawyer

 - Weapons Crimes

 - White Collar Crimes

 After an arrest is made, the arresting officers will bring the person into custody.
-Once in custody, the person will be “booked,” which means police will compile information about the suspect and alleged crime.
-During booking, the suspect will be photographed and fingerprinted, and his or her personal items will be confiscated.
+After being taken into custody, the person will be “booked,” which means police will compile information about the suspect and alleged crime.
+During booking, the suspect will be photographed and fingerprinted, and their personal items will be confiscated.

 If no charges have been filed by the prosecutor, the person should not be held in custody for more than 72 hours.
 It’s not unusual for the Utah County Attorney’s Office to file for an extension on this 72-hour period, though these extensions can be challenged.

 Generally speaking, people awaiting trial at the Utah County Jail are eligible to be released on bail.
 Bail may be cash-only or bondable, which means that a bail bond can be used.
 Excessive bail is unconstitutional, so you should seek legal assistance if you think your loved one’s bail amount is unreasonably high.
 If the defendant fails to return for future court appearances after being released on bail, the judge can issue a bench warrant for the person’s arrest.

 If you were arrested and need help at your bail hearing, reach out to our Provo criminal defense lawyer as soon as you can.
 We can help you keep your bail as low as possible so you can return home to your family as you await your trial.

 Pre-Trial Stages for Criminal Charges in Provo

 The trial itself is never the first step in the court process after an arrest.
 In fact, there are many steps which take place before trial.
 These steps include arraignment, which is when the defendant enters their plea (e.g. “guilty,” “not guilty”), and, in some cases, plea bargaining, which involves negotiation between the defense and prosecution.
 If the person was arrested for a felony, there are additional steps called the first appearance and preliminary hearing at the outset of the process.